Background pattern

 Alzheimer's disease has been associated with depression, suicidal ideation, and suicide.
 These events have been reported in patients treated with Axura.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Dispose of the packaging and any unused medicine in the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

 The active ingredient is memantine hydrochloride.

-Each pump of the dosifier releases 0.5 ml of solution containing 5 mg of memantine hydrochloride, equivalent to 4.16 mg of memantine.
+Each actuation of the dispenser releases 0.5 ml of solution containing 5 mg of memantine hydrochloride, equivalent to 4.16 mg of memantine.

 The other components are potassium sorbate, sorbitol E 420, and purified water.

-Axura, oral solution, is a transparent, colorless to slightly yellowish solution.
+Axura, oral solution, is a clear, colorless to slightly yellowish solution.

 Marketing Authorization Holder